Understanding the Long-term Side Effects of Antidepressants

-Taking antidepressant medications long term may result in weight gain, according to a 10-year study published in a 2018 BMJ journal.
+Taking antidepressant medications long-term may result in weight gain, according to a 10-year study published in a 2018 British Medical Journal piece.

 The study found that people who began antidepressants at a normal body mass were more likely to become overweight and people who started as overweight were likely to transition to obese.

-In fact, people on antidepressants were 21 percent more likely to gain 5 percent or more of their body weight over ten years.
-If you're wondering where you stand, your risk may be the greatest in the second or third years of taking antidepressant medication.
+In fact, people on antidepressants were 21% more likely to gain 5% or more of their body weight over 10 years.
+If you are wondering where you stand, your risk may be the greatest in the second or third years of taking antidepressant medication.

-Many studies have been done on the link between type 2 diabetes and antidepressants.
-And the results show a clear connection.
-A systematic review published in the American Diabetes Association’s journal, Diabetes Care found that there are many factors at play, but there’s enough evidence to suggest that diabetes is a side effect of antidepressant medications.
+Many studies have been done on the link between type 2 diabetes and antidepressants, and the results show a clear connection.
+A systematic review published in the American Diabetes Association’s journal, Diabetes Care, found that there are many factors at play, but there is enough evidence to suggest that diabetes is a side effect of antidepressant medications.

-Researchers looked at 22 studies and three systemic reviews to evaluate antidepressant's role in diabetes.
-They found that variables, such as the type of antidepressant medication, dosage, and duration, impacted the results.
-But still, there was a modest connection between the two.
+Researchers looked at 22 studies and three systemic reviews to evaluate an antidepressant's role in diabetes.
+They found that variables, such as the type of antidepressant medication, dosage and duration, impacted the results.
+But still, there is a modest connection between the two.

 While we wait for the medical community to conduct more research, we should be aware of the connection.
-If you’re on antidepressants, talk to your doctor about how you can keep your risk for type 2 diabetes down.
+If you are on antidepressants, talk to your doctor about how you can keep your risk for type 2 diabetes down.

-If you’ve been on antidepressants for some time, there’s a good chance you’re starting to think about weaning off of them.
-But the problem with that lies in how antidepressants work.
-Regardless of type, antidepressants interfere with your brain’s ability to regulate serotonin and norepinephrine.
+If you have been on antidepressants for some time, there is a good chance you are starting to think about weaning off of them, but the problem with that lies in how antidepressants work.
+Regardless of type, antidepressants can interfere with your brain’s ability to regulate serotonin and norepinephrine.

 For this reason, antidepressants alone are not a long-term solution.
-They can certainly be helpful if you’re having serious thoughts of self-harm or if your depression is interfering with your life.
-But the ultimate goal should be to heal the issues that are at the root of your depressive symptoms.
+They can certainly be helpful if you are having serious thoughts of self-harm or if your depression is interfering with your life, but the ultimate goal should be to heal the issues that are at the root of your depressive symptoms.

-Selective Serotonin Reuptake Inhibitors (SSRIs) are currently the most commonly prescribed medications to treat depression, but we’re learning about a new side effect that may have a lasting impact.
+Selective serotonin reuptake inhibitors (SSRIs) are currently the most commonly prescribed medications to treat depression, but we are learning about a new side effect that may have a lasting impact.

 Symptoms of PSSD include erectile dysfunction, vaginal dryness, poor orgasms, low sex drive and a loss of sensation in the genitals.
 A study published in Sexual Medicine Reviews notes that some patients see symptoms shortly after taking their first dose while others begin having symptoms over days or weeks.

 There is no treatment for PSSD at the moment.
-If you’re experiencing any of these symptoms, talk to your doctor about switching medications or weaning off treatment.
+If you are experiencing any of these symptoms, talk to your doctor about switching medications or weaning off treatment.